University of Texas Defied Trends by Stepping Back to Consider Merits in "Eyes of Texas" Controversy

 “Together, we have the power to define what The Eyes of Texas expect of us, what they demand of us, and what standard they hold us to now.
 The Eyes of Texas should not only unite us, but hold all of us accountable to our institution’s core values.
 But we first must own the history.”

-Texas is taking the approach of simply building on top of the old and ugly with the new and improved, a powerful symbolic action deployed throughout human history to great effect.
-Many things that once belonged to an old ruling class, religion, or oligarchy, have simply been built over or re-appropriated by the new sheriff in town.
-From the Romans replacing the Greeks and their pantheon in the ancient days, to the Germans reclaiming their country after the United States and Russia bombed the Nazi state out of existence in more recent times.
+Texas is taking the approach of building on top of the old and ugly with the new and improved, a powerful symbolic action deployed throughout history to great effect.
+Many things that once belonged to an old ruling class, religion, or oligarchy, have simply been built over and re-appropriated by the new sheriff in town.
+From the Romans replacing the Greeks and their pantheon of gods in the ancient days, to the Germans reclaiming their country after the United States and Russia bombed the Nazi state out of existence in more recent times.